Do I need a permit?

 - Suspended Solids

-Additionally, the permit conditions the discharge of dry-dock floodwater and non-stormwater discharges.
+Additionally, the permit contains conditions for the discharge of dry-dock floodwater and non-stormwater discharges.

-The vessel deconstruction permit prohibits the discharge of the following during vessel deconstruction activities, including:
+The Vessel Deconstruction General Permit prohibits discharge of the following materials during vessel deconstruction activities:

 - Pressure wash wastewater